mjfrigaard/sharing-your-work/manuscript/04chapter.md

 ![](images/04-new-rsa-key.png)

-Or like this on your local machine
+Or like this on your local machine.

 ```
 whoeveryouare ~ $ ssh-keygen -t rsa -b 2891 -C "USEFUL-COMMENT"